Children Act 1989: Welfare of the child

-The Children Act 1989 states that children's welfare should be the paramount concern of the courts.
+The Children Act 1989 states that the court's primary concern is the child's welfare.
 It also specifies that any delays in the system processes will have a detrimental impact on a child's welfare.
 The court should take into account the child's wishes; physical, emotional and educational needs; age; sex; background circumstances; the likely effect of change on the child; the harm the child has suffered or is likely to suffer; parent's ability to meet the child's needs and the powers available to the court.

 Parental responsibility

 Parental responsibility is defined in the Act as "all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property".
 If the child's parents are married both have parental responsibility; if they are unmarried, the father does not automatically have parental responsibility however.
 A father of a child, who was not married to the mother at the time of birth may apply to the courts for parental responsibility, or this may be done through mutual agreement between the mother (or child) and father.
 The Act specifies that more than one person can have parental responsibility, although they can act alone in decision making for the child.

 If a child does not have anyone to care for them with parental responsibility a guardian can be appointed by the court.
 That appointment can be overturned on application of the parent with parental responsibility, by the child or in family proceedings.